vlad-ultra/-Google-Cloud-Infrastructure-Automation/README.md

 - **HTTP Redirect**: Should redirect to HTTPS (301 status)
 - **Health Checks**: All endpoints should return 200 status code

-## 🔄 Content Synchronization
+## 🔄 Content Management

 ### Automatic Content Sync

-The `deploy.sh` script automatically applies content from the `web-apps/` directory to all servers:
+The deployment workflow automatically applies content from the `web-apps/` directory to all servers:

 - **web1.html** → Web Server 1
 - **web2.html** → Web Server 2